Apple’s 2021 chip strategy will create a massively parallel universe

 After years of rumors, Apple in November unveiled M1, a hybrid CPU, GPU, and AI processor designed to directly challenge Intel’s laptop and desktop chips, promising that three initial Mac computers would be faster than 98% of recent PC laptops.
 Apple chip lead Johny Srouji explained the design in an interesting way: M1’s four low-powered CPU cores alone rivaled prior Intel MacBook Air laptops in performance, while four high-powered cores added the juice professional desktop computers, laptops, and servers demand.

 At this point, Apple’s gamble is clear: M1’s least powerful CPU cores are table stakes, and its most powerful cores will be used to guarantee either parity or superiority to various types of Intel PCs.
-Bloomberg reports that Apple is now preparing to up the ante by multiples in 2021, equipping the next round of Macs with four to eight times as many high-powered CPU cores — between 16 and 32 — in addition to the low-powered table stakes cores.
+Bloomberg reports that Apple is now preparing to up the ante by multiples in 2021, equipping the next round of Macs with four to eight times as many high-powered CPU cores — between 16 and 32 — in addition to the low-powered table-stakes cores.
 Additionally, Apple will multiply the GPU footprint two or four times with 16 to 32 cores, then offer 64- and 128-core GPU options for the most demanding applications.
 Like rivals Nvidia and AMD, Apple is gambling on massively parallel processing as a means to surpass Intel, and there’s every reason to expect its bets will pay off.

-Apple’s shift is significant to technical decision makers because it signals how the coming war for both data centers and high-end professional computers will be fought, using vast arrays of tiny processing cores to deliver combinations of power and performance Intel’s Xeon and Core chips could struggle to match.
-The Cupertino company’s obsession with chips that consume little energy and run cool could redefine conventional server arrays, where towers of racked machines powered by thirsty processors currently consume untold quantities of power, and adding more processors has historically meant adding more racks and power drain.
+Apple’s shift is significant to technical decision makers because it signals how the coming war for both datacenters and high-end professional computers will be fought, using vast arrays of tiny processing cores to deliver combinations of power and performance Intel’s Xeon and Core chips could struggle to match.
+The Cupertino company’s obsession with chips that consume little energy and run cool could redefine conventional server arrays, where towers of racked machines powered by thirsty processors currently consume untold quantities of power, and where adding more processors has historically meant adding more racks and power drain.
 Cloud companies are already fitting four Mac minis in a single 1U rack shelf, and the number of Macs in racks is about to skyrocket.

 Leading cloud infrastructure provider Amazon is already planning for Macs to take a greater role in the cloud space.
 Last week, the company announced that it is now offering Elastic Compute Cloud instances on Mac minis — initially Apple’s last Intel-based machines, but with plans to adopt Apple Silicon in early 2021.
 Though Amazon is offering the Macs to developers at premium prices compared with smaller cloud hosting rivals, it’s touting full integration with AWS services, rapid onboarding, and the ability to scale up to multiple machines as reasons to prefer its offering.